roddhjav/apparmor.d/docs/development/internal.md

 ## Profile Context

-These are context helper to be used for in sub profile, they aim at providing a minimal set of rules for a given program.
-The calling profile only needs to add rules dependant of its use case.
+These are context helpers to be used in a subprofile, they aim at providing a minimal set of rules for a given program.
+The calling profile only needs to add rules dependent on its use case.

 See [abstractions/app](../abstractions/app.md) for more information.